 - If you use the same lens on a crop sensor camera and a 35mm full frame body, then shoot from different distances so that the view is the same, the crop sensor camera image will have 1.6x MORE DOF then the full frame image. (which means that the background will be 1.6% more in focus and less blurry which isn’t really desirable when you WANT the best bokeh you can get).

 …never buy a piece of equipment just because it seems like the logical next step.
-I mean…how many failed marriages have started this way?
 Don’t let anyone make you feel inferior because you don’t have a (to be politically correct) ’35mm equivalent camera’.
-I have a full frame and I adore it.
+I have one and I adore it.
 I just might be falling in love with it entirely.
 But that doesn’t mean that I don’t value a beautiful piece of cropped sensor equipment because I so totally do.
-Get to know what you have, upgrade as-and-when and just master the art of photography no matter what you’re using.
+Get to know what you have, upgrade as-and-when and just master your photography no matter what you’re using.